Youngbillionnaire/psyki/wp-content/plugins/header-footer-elementor/readme.txt

 == Description ==

-Have you ever imagined you could create your website’s header and footer with <a href="https://elementor.com/?ref=1352">Elementor</a>?
+Have you ever imagined you could create your website header and footer with <a href="https://elementor.com/?ref=1352">Elementor</a>?

-The Header Footer Elementor plugin allows you to create a layout with Elementor and set it as a header or footer easily on your website.
+The Elementor – Header, Footer & Blocks plugin allows you to create a layout with Elementor and set it as a header/footer or use as a custom block easily on your website.

-All you need to do is -
+All you need to do is –

 1. Design a layout using Elementor.
 2. Select whether it should be applied as the header or footer.
+3. Select target locations where the template should appear.
-3. The template will be automatically applied as the header/footer.
+4. The template will be automatically applied as the header/footer on selected locations.
+5. To display a template as a block, just copy the shortcode and display it anywhere on the website.

 Easy peasy!

 You can refer to our step-by-step article that will help you <a href="https://uaelementor.com/header-footer-with-elementor/?utm_source=wp-repo&utm_campaign=header-footer-elementor&utm_medium=description">set Elementor headers and footers</a> quickly.

-= Features of Header Footer Elementor =
+= Features of Elementor – Header, Footer & Blocks =

-- Create attractive pages and templates to be used as header or footer.
+- Create attractive pages and templates to be used as a header or footer.
 - Usefully customized header and footer across the website.
+- Design useful custom blocks and add them anywhere with a shortcode.

-= Themes you can use Header Footer Elementor with =
+= Themes you can use Elementor – Header, Footer & Blocks with =

-The Header Footer Elementor isn’t universally compatible with all WordPress themes.
+The Elementor – Header, Footer & Blocks isn’t universally compatible with all WordPress themes.
 Here is a list of themes you can use it with

 1. <a href="https://wpastra.com/?utm_source=wp-repo&utm_campaign=header-footer-elementor&utm_medium=description&bsf=162">Astra</a> - The Fastest, Most Lightweight &amp; Customizable WordPress Theme.
 2. <a href="https://shareasale.com/r.cfm?b=642802&u=1115254&m=55096&urllink=themeisle%2Ecom%2Fthemes%2Fneve%2F&afftrack=">Neve.</a>